SharePoint/sp-dev-training-spfx-deployment/Demos/03-versions/README.md

 ### Update the Component's Version Number

-*In the previous demo, deployed a SPFx package that contained a single web part.
+*In the previous demo you deployed a SPFx package that contained a single web part.
 The version of that web part was unchanged from the default version included in a newly created component: 0.0.1.*

 1. Examine the existing component's version number:
     1. Locate and open the file **./src/webparts/deploymentDemo/DeploymentDemoWebPart.manifest.json**.